 I took Summer Dance to Rod Tomsha of Custom Fiberglass, who recommended a complete refurbishing of the bottom paint.
-They would first remove all the old bottom paint down to the gelcoat.
-Then they would apply a barrier coat of Interlux Interprotect 2000E two-part epoxy primer to seal the hull below the waterline from absorbing moisture and blistering.
+His shop would first remove all the old bottom paint down to the gelcoat.
+Then they would apply a barrier coat of Interlux Interprotect 2000E , a two-part epoxy primer to seal the hull below the waterline from absorbing moisture and blistering.
 They would top that off with a new coat of Interlux VC 17m Extra with Biolux, a thin, smooth, hard film, anti-fouling paint.

 The hard part

 Getting the layers of old bottom paint off wasn’t easy.
 It took two men two full days of power sanding starting with 40 grit and working up to 320 grit as recommended by Interlux.
 The paint came off in a fine powder, so full coveralls, eye protection, a respirator, and good ventilation were a must.

 Along the way, they discovered places where blistering had begun in the gelcoat.
 These were all sanded smooth before the barrier coat was applied.

 After they had the hard work of sanding the hull done, applying the new bottom coatings was relatively easy.
 First on was four coats of gray Interlux Interprotect 2000e epoxy primer.
 After mixing the catalyst into the paint, they rolled it on with a short knap roller after waiting for the previous coat to dry.

 About an hour after the last coat of primer, they started applying the blue Interlux VC 17m Extra with Biolux.
 After mixing in the powdered copper that comes with each can, it turns a bronze color.

 They rolled on two coats of VC 17m, the recommended starting layer for fresh water, which dries very quickly and requires almost no drying time between coats.